 First off, I should stress that quality matters immensely in choosing a colostrum supplement.
 Depending on how the cows are raised, bovine colostrum may contain antibiotics, pesticides, or synthetic hormones.
 You can absolutely purchase colostrum supplements that have been tested to ensure that the final product does not have these compounds.
 Make sure you look for colostrum that is processed properly (not heated to temperatures that may kill beneficial bioactives) and responsibly sourced from cows (preferably grass fed) not fed antibiotics or hormones.

-The only two colostrum supplements I’ve vetted and recommended and trust are Designs for Health and Armra.
+The only colostrum supplement I’ve currently vetted and recommended is Armra.

-Armra is also a very high quality product that is sustainably sourced and properly processed.
+Armra is a very high quality product that is sustainably sourced and properly processed.
 It’s in powder form for those who prefer that.
-It’s also twice as expensive as Designs for Health.
+I

 Colostrum for Pets